News & Current Issues in the Dental Professions

 What does this new law require?

-The purpose of the dental examination is to determine a child’s dental health condition.
-Therefore, it is defined for this purpose as an assessment performed by a dentist or a dental hygienist under the general supervision of a dentist (charting caries and periodontal conditions as an aid to diagnosis by the dentist) for the purpose of determining whether any painful conditions, obvious swelling related to clinical evidence of open cavities, or any other condition that interferes with a student’s ability to chew, speak or focus on school activities.
+The purpose of a dental assessment is to determine a child’s dental health condition.
+Therefore, it is defined for this purpose as an assessment performed by a dentist or a registered dental hygienist under the general supervision of a dentist (charting caries and periodontal conditions as an aid to diagnosis by the dentist) for the purpose of determining whether any painful conditions, obvious swelling related to clinical evidence of open cavities, or any other condition that interferes with a student’s ability to chew, speak or focus on school activities.
 Radiographs are not expected to be part of this assessment.

 What should your office do when a parent calls opting to provide the school with the "Dental Health Certificate" for their child?